Weakly Special Manifolds with no rational curves: Statements

 The construction used in the proof of Theorem \ref{ex} also gives, more generally, the following examples:

-\begin{theorem} Let $V$ be a projective manifold containing a Zariski dense entire curve.
-Let $A$ be a simple abelian variety.
-There exists in $B:=A\times V$ a submanifold $X$ of general type such that each entire curve of $X$ is contained in a smooth divisor $W$, a finite union of disjoint copies of $V$.
-The Kobayashi pseudodistance on $X$ is a distance on $X\setminus W$\footnote{Conjecturally, the pseudodistance on $X$ vanishes on $W$ (see Remark~\ref{d}).}, and $W$ is the `exceptional locus' of $X$ (in the sense of Lang). \end{theorem}
+\begin{theorem} Let $V\subset \Bbb P_n$ be a projective manifold containing a Zariski dense entire curve.
+Let $A$ be a simple abelian variety of dimension $n+1$.
+There exists in $B:=A\times V$ a submanifold $X$ of general type such that each entire curve of $X$ is contained in a smooth divisor $W$, finite union of disjoint copies of $V$.
+The Kobayashi pseudodistance on $X$ is a distance on $X\setminus W$, conjecturally vanishes on $W$ (see Remark~\ref{d}), and $W$ is the `exceptional locus' of $X$ (in the sense of Lang). \end{theorem}

-Theorem~\ref{ex'} shows that any projective manifold $V$ carrying a Zariski dense entire curve appears as the exceptional set of some `pseudo-hyperbolic' projective manifold of general type.
+Theorem~\ref{ex'} shows that any projective manifold $V$ carrying a Zariski dense entire curve appears as the exceptional set of some `generically hyperbolic' projective manifold of general type.
 Recall that these manifolds $V$ are conjecturally characterised in algebro-geometric terms as the `special' manifolds in \cite{Ca04} to which we refer for details.

-The examples in \ref{ex}, \ref{ex'}, are also motivated by questions posed by Diverio \cite{DiverioSurvey} in relation to the Wu--Yau theorem \cite{WuYau,TosattiYang}.
+The examples in \ref{ex}, \ref{ex'}, are also related to questions posed by Diverio \cite{DiverioSurvey} in relation to the Wu--Yau theorem \cite{WuYau,TosattiYang}.
 Recall that the Wu--Yau theorem states that a compact K\"ahler manifold with a K\"ahler metric of negative holomorphic sectional curvature is canonically polarised.
-Diverio--Trapani \cite{DT} and Wu--Yau \cite{WuYauRemarks} showed that this is still true for quasi-negative holomorphic sectional curvature.
+Diverio--Trapani \cite{DT} showed that this is still true for quasi-negative holomorphic sectional curvature.
 We do not know whether the examples constructed in Theorem~\ref{ex} support K\"ahler (or even Hermitian) metrics of quasi-negative holomorphic sectional curvature (see Question~\ref{QN}).